San Francisco 49ers draft picks are going to be very important this coming April with the team ready to move on to a new franchise quarterback.

 San Francisco 49ers draft picks: Best prospects to target in first three rounds

-Second round, 43rd pick: Creed Humphrey (OL, Oklahoma), Asante Samuel Jr. (CB, Florida State), Travis Etienne (RB, Clemson), Amari Rodgers (WR, Clemson)
+Second round, 43rd pick: Creed Humphrey (OL, Oklahoma), Asante Samuel Jr. (CB, Florida State), Travis Etienne (RB, Clemson), Elijah Moore (WR, Ole Miss)

 While Laken Tomlinson has performed well at left guard, the 49ers are in need of more help along the interior of the offensive line.
 Humphrey primarily played center with the Sooners, but translates better as a Day 1 left guard — opening up the possibility that Tomlinson moves to the right side.

 As for the two Clemson skill-position players, each one would be a tremendous fit in Kyle Shanahan’s system.
 Etienne dominated with the Tigers over the course of his four-year career, recording 6,107 total yards at a clip of 7.8 yards per touch while grabbing 102 passes.
-That dual-threat ability has to be appealing to San Francisco, especially given the fact that both Tevin Coleman and Jerick McKinnon are unlikely to be back next season.
+That dual-threat ability has to be appealing to San Francisco, especially given the fact that Tevin Coleman is gone and Jerick McKinnon is unlikely to be back next season.

-Rodgers is also an interesting option in that San Francisco needs to find an upgrade in the slot.
+Moore is also an interesting option in that San Francisco needs to find an upgrade in the slot.
 The team has two tremendous young receivers in that of Deebo Samuel and Brandon Aiyuk set to shine moving forward.
-Adding the 5-foot-10 Rodgers to the mix would make this receiver group elite.
+Adding the 5-foot-9 Moore to the mix would make this receiver group elite.

 First off, San Francisco already boasts one of the best young linebacker tandems in the NFL in that of All-Pro performer Fred Warner and Dre Greenlaw.
-Selecting Cox in Round 3 wouldn’t be for him to play linebacker.
-Rather, the versatile defender translates better being a strong safety in the NFL.
-For San Francisco, that’s no small thing with Jaquiski Tartt slated to hit free agency.
+Selecting Cox in Round 3 might not be for him to play linebacker.
+Rather, the versatile defender could translate better to strong safety in the NFL.
+Cox could still be a linebacker at times for the Niners, move all around the formation and thrive with all the talent flanking him.

 Ideal San Francisco 49ers mock draft